MicrosoftDocs/dynamics-365-unified-operations-public/scm/production-control/tasks/define-discrete-manufacturing-resource-group.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: yuyus
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 ms.search.industry: MFG
-ms.author: tfehr
+ms.author: sorenand
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Define discrete manufacturing resource group

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Define discrete manufacturing resource group

 A resource group is a set of operations resources that typically correspond to the physical organization of work cells, defined by yellow lines on the production shop floor.
 This procedure shows you how to define a ressource group for use in discrete production.
 You can walk through this procedure in demo data company USMF, or use your own data.